saeid-gholami/saeid-gholami/README.md

 <h3>👨‍💻 &nbsp; About Me</h3>

-- 🎓 &nbsp; Graduated in electronic engineering from Islamic Azad University of Qazvin
+- 🎓 &nbsp; Graduated in electronic engineering
 - 💼 &nbsp; Has expertise in frontend development
 - 🌱 &nbsp; Learning Tailwind | Bootstrap | React
 - ✍️ &nbsp; Coding, listening to music and drinking coffee are my hobbies